postalsys/mailauth/man/man.md

 ## EMAIL ARGUMENT

-Email argument defines path to the email message file in EML format.
-If not specified then content is read from standard input.
+Email argument defines the path to the email message file in EML format.
+If not specified, then content is read from standard input.

 ## OPTIONS